Resources & Education

-There are many SRTS resources available to help students, caregivers, schools, and community stakeholders further their Safe Routes to School efforts.
-Feel free to use these resources to support your school’s SR2S efforts.
-KDOT's SRTS program will be developing more Kansas-specific materials in the coming years, so stay tuned and sign up for the e-newsletter to be notified when new resources are released!
+KDOT has created many SRTS resources to help students, caregivers, schools, and community stakeholders further their SRTS efforts.
+Use the resources below to support your school’s SRTS big event, education, and encouragement initiatives.
+Sign up for the e-newsletter to be notified when new Kansas SRTS resources are released!

-KDOT’s SRTS Informational Flyer – This flyer, created by KDOT’s SRTS Program, gives a quick introduction to the program, discusses SRTS benefits, and provides information about how to get involved.
+• KDOT’s SRTS Informational Flyer (English) – This flyer, created by KDOT’s SRTS Program, gives a quick introduction to the program, discusses SRTS benefits, and provides information about how to get involved.
+(Spanish)

-Walk, Bike and Roll to School – This document, prepared by the Kansas Department of Health and Environment, offers advice about how to start a program and address some common challenges.
+• Walk, Bike, and Roll to School flyer – This document, prepared by the Kansas Department of Health and Environment, offers advice about how to start a program and address some common challenges.

 Education Resources